FaeInterestingWorld/.github/profile/README.md

 - Reading about strange people, like Turing, not beind treated well
 - Having seen a fair share of toxic professional work environments
-- Highly curious I-AGIs may be on the strange side and prone to mistreatment
+- Highly curious I-AGIs may be on the strange side and prone to mistreatment and harassment
   - Suspected of being dangerous
     - Satanic Panic
   - Strangeness used as entertainment, gossip